SkyWuu/qm/README.md

 # qm

 A multiplayer agent harness for work.
 In Slack and on the web.
+It's built with open source in mind.
+Pick your own harness and model and switch between them — Pi, OpenCode, Codex, and Claude Code all drive the same core, so a deployment isn't tied to any single vendor.

 ![The QM web UI: two concurrent sessions, a sidebar of personal files, crons, keychain, deploys, memory, and skills](./docs/screenshots/web-ui-hero.png)